Enhancing External Validity of Experiments with Ongoing Sampling: Experiments and Results

 Figure~\ref{fig:sample_dist} presents a heat map that illustrates changes in the subgroup distribution over the experimental period.
 We observe that the proportion of users with high content consumption (levels 5–7) gradually decreases over time, while the proportion of dormant users increases.
 Given that heavy and light users may experience different treatment effects, the overall sample average treatment effect can fluctuate over time.
 In this experiment, the treatment involves an algorithm that ranks search results by prioritizing content consumed in the previous week.
 This treatment tends to affect heavy users more, as their richer historical behavior provides more data for the algorithm.
 Combined with the overrepresentation of heavy users in the early stages of the experiment, this partially explains why the treatment effect is particularly large during the first few days (see Figure~\ref{fig:Empirical}).
 Overall, this example highlights that external validity issues caused by the ongoing sampling process of online experiments can arise from a combination of shifting covariate distributions over time and heterogeneous effects across subgroups.

 Next, we apply our phased debiasing framework throughout the experimental period to adjust the estimation.
 We begin by identifying key covariates to characterize experimental units (i.e., users).
 Based on domain knowledge, we select variables associated with both user participation status and click-through rate, such as average login days per week, average query frequency per day, and user demographics (e.g., gender, age, and education level), as covariates in our framework.
-Experimenters set thresholds based on their business knowledge, tolerance for bias and preliminary calculations. \(\eta_o\) is set to \(0.5\), indicating a higher probability of participation against nonparticipation after the overlapping stage; \(\eta_r\) is set to \(0.85\), which is determined according to equation~\eqref{eqn:thresholdRepresent}, where the constant \(C = 1.2\) precalculated from historical experiments, and \(\rho = 0.2\cdot\sup\limits_{t\to\infty}\left\{|\widehat{\tau}_{DIM}(t)|\right\}\) reflects a tolerance for a 20\% relative estimation error in the experiments. (see Section~\ref{sec:determineStrategy} for details).
+Experimenters set thresholds based on their business knowledge, tolerance for bias and preliminary calculations. \(\eta_o\) is set to \(0.5\), indicating a higher probability of participation against nonparticipation after the overlapping stage; \(\eta_r\) is set to \(0.9\), which is determined according to equation~\eqref{eqn:thresholdRepresent}, where the constant \(C = 2\) precalculated from historical experiments, and \(\rho = 0.2\cdot\sup\limits_{t\to\infty}\left\{|\widehat{\tau}_{DIM}(t)|\right\}\) reflects a tolerance for a 20\% relative estimation error in the experiments. (see Section~\ref{sec:parameterSelect} for details).

-The heuristic function \(\hat{\pi}^{inf}(t)\) is derived from a Kaplan–Meier model based on the covariates discussed in the previous sections.\footnote{The Cox model is not used here considering the potential violation of the proportional hazards assumption.
-However, in most practical scenarios, both the Kaplan–Meier model and the Cox model are commonly applicable.} At each time point \(t\), \(\hat{\pi}^{inf}(t)\) is calculated and compared against the thresholds \(\eta_o\) and \(\eta_r\) to determine the current stage of the experiment.
+The heuristic function \(\hat{\pi}^{inf}(t)\) is derived from a Kaplan–Meier model based on the covariates discussed in the previous sections.
+At each time point \(t\), \(\hat{\pi}^{inf}(t)\) is calculated and compared against the thresholds \(\eta_o\) and \(\eta_r\) to determine the current stage of the experiment.
 During the overlapping stage, the IPW estimator is used to adjust for bias, while the Difference-in-Means estimator continues to be applied during the representative stage.

+Figure~\ref{fig:sample_debiased} presents the debiased estimation of the ATE across different experimental stages.
+The period prior to the overlapping stage yields unreliable estimates, as illustrated in Section~\ref{sec:heuristics}; therefore, estimates from this phase should not be used to infer the PATE or guide product decision-making.
+In other words, experimenters should refrain from stopping experiments during the unstable stage unless there are compelling operational reasons.